Ray Flaherty

-Raymond Paul Flaherty (September 1, 1903 – July 19, 1994) was an American football player and coach in the National Football League (NFL), and a member of the Pro Football Hall of Fame.
-He was part of three NFL Championship teams, one as a player and two as a head coach.
+Raymond Paul Flaherty (September 1, 1903 – July 19, 1994) was an American professional football player and coach who spent 18 total seasons in the National Football League (NFL) as both a player and a coach.
+He played college football for the Gonzaga Bulldogs and played for the Los Angeles Wildcats of the American Football League (AFL) and the New York Yankees and New York Giants of the NFL.
+The Giants retired his jersey number 1, the first in NFL history, upon his playing retirement in 1935.

+Flaherty was head coach of Gonzaga's football and basketball teams in 1930 and 1931, the NFL's Washington Redskins from 1936 to 1942, and the New York Yankees and Chicago Hornets of the All-America Football Conference (AAFC) in the latter half of the 1940s.
+He was a member of three NFL championship teams, one with the Giants in 1934 and two as Redskins head coach in 1937 and 1942, and was inducted into the Pro Football Hall of Fame in 1976.

-Early years
+Early life

 Born on a farm near Lamont in eastern Washington, Flaherty grew up in Spokane and was a multi-sport athlete at Gonzaga High School (now Gonzaga Prep) and Gonzaga University, where he played with Hust Stockton under head coach Gus Dorais.
 As a freshman, Flaherty attended Washington State College in Pullman, then transferred to Gonzaga before his sophomore year.

-Pro football

-Player
+Flaherty competed on the Gonzaga Bulldogs track and field, baseball, and basketball teams in addition to playing football.

+Professional career

 Flaherty began his professional football career in 1926 with the Los Angeles Wildcats of the American Football League, a team of western players based in Illinois.
 It played all its games on the road in its only season, which ended with a post-season barnstorming tour through the South against league rival New York Yankees.
 Flaherty then played in the National Football League (NFL) for eight seasons, first with the Yankees (1927–1928) with Red Grange, until the franchise folded following the 1928 season.
 He joined the New York Giants, 1929 through the 1935 season, except for 1930, when he returned to Spokane as the head coach at his alma mater, Gonzaga.
 He also coached the Bulldog basketball team for a season (1930–1931).
 At the end of the 1935 season, Flaherty's jersey number 1 was 'taken out of circulation', thus making Flaherty the first professional football player to have his number retired.

-At age 26, Flaherty played a season of minor league baseball in 1930, as a second baseman with the Providence Grays of the Eastern League.
+In 2024, wide receiver Malik Nabers was given permission by Flaherty's family to wear the number.
+In 1930, Flaherty played minor league baseball as a second baseman with the Providence Grays of the Eastern League.